jessepav/lacygoill-wiki-backup/vim/highlighting.md

 ## ?

-If you set  `'tgc'` in Neovim, you'll notice  that a lot of text  is bold, while it's not in Vim, and vice versa.

-This  is because  the  gui attribute  is applied  (`gui=bold`),  instead of  the `cterm` attribute.

-I can reproduce with this minimal vimrc:

-set rtp-=~/.vim
-set rtp-=~/.vim/after
-set rtp^=~/.vim/plugged/seoul256.vim

-filetype plugin on
-syntax enable

-set termguicolors
-colo seoul256-light

-hi clear Statement
-hi Statement ctermfg=66 guifg=#719899

-This makes me  think that this is  intended by Neovim devs; and  it makes sense: when `'tgc'`  is set,  we tell (Neo)Vim  that the terminal  can support  all the styles a gui program could.

-To document.

-But this begs  the question: why did  Vim choose to apply  the `cterm` attribute when `'tgc'` is set?
+Why did Vim choose to apply the `cterm` attribute when `'tgc'` is set?

 Answer: it's probably an issue that Vim should fix:
 <https://github.com/vim/vim/issues/1740>